On this page

 Acidic Urine and Alkaline Degradation

-The degradation of nappy inserts has often been attributed to ‘acidic urine’ which is an incorrect conclusion.
-It is far more likely to be from other causes, specifically the development of ammonia in the fabrics, physical damage or the age of the fabrics.
+Some members of the cloth community attribute nappy insert degradation to ‘acidic urine’.
+The pH of a healthy person’s urine ranges from 6.5 to 8.0 – neither acidic nor alkaline.
+Degradation is far more likely to be from other causes, specifically the development of ammonia in the fabrics, physical damage or the age of the fabrics.

 CO(NH2)2 urea + H2O water + urease = 2NH3 ammonia + CO2 carbon dioxide ((+H3)